LogKul/TeamBouldersCapstoneProject/README.md

 ## How To Run

-*Brief preface, it is highly advised to play on the website at [playcheckersnow.com](https://playcheckersnow.com/) if you are just trying to run the code without any changes (such as a certain professor we know), as the environment variables and database configuration can be a bit of a hassle to set up, but a SQL backup file containing the database schema is available in the root folder of the repository if you would prefer connecting to your own Postgres database.*
+*Brief preface, it is highly advised to play on the website at playcheckersnow.com (NO LONGER IN SERVICE) if you are just trying to run the code without any changes (such as a certain professor we know), as the environment variables and database configuration can be a bit of a hassle to set up, but a SQL backup file containing the database schema is available in the root folder of the repository if you would prefer connecting to your own Postgres database.*

 1. Install Node.js (If it is not prepackaged with your OS)
 2. Clone this repository